 In addition, all incoming undergraduate students are required to participate in a 60-minute online alcohol and violence education module.
 Information about this module can be provided by the Office of Alcohol and Other Drug Program Initiatives, (215) 573-3525.

-The Alcohol & Drug Policy is stated in the PennBook, which is available online at http://provost.upenn.edu/policies/pennbook/2013/02/14/alcohol-drug-policy
+PennBook.
+The Alcohol & Drug Policy is stated in the which available is online at http://provost.upenn.edu/policies/pennbook/2013/02/14/alcohol-drug-policy

 • Disciplinary Policies